nikhilpujar23/Lambda-Calculus-Parser/README.md

-# Nameless!

-A lambda calculus interpreter written in Python.
+A lambda calculus Parser written in Python.
 Can be used by mathematicians.

 ## Execution